jordicf/FRAME/README.md

 `FRAME` advocates for a multi-step approach moving from coarse abstractions of the modules (e.g., points) to detailed representations (e.g., rectilinear shapes).
 At each level, a suitable algorithmic strategy is used that combines the accuracy of the representation with the optimality of the solution.
+`FRAME` exploits mathematical and algorithmic methods to progressively refine the floorplanning infomation.

+A possible pipeline of techniques for the floorplanning flow is next described.
+At the beginning, modules can be treated as points or circles.
+Spectral methods, based on the computation of eigenvectors and eigenvalues from the netlist graph, can be used to find good relative positions of the modules.
+Next, force-directed methods can be used to find a good spreading across the die, possibly using the eigenvectors as initial solutions.
+Modules can then be represented as clouds that can adopt different shapes to accomodate the required area.
+Gradient-based non-linear optimization techniques can be used to reshape the modules using non-rectilinear free forms.
+The non-optimality of local minima can be mitigated by providing a good initial approximation obtained from the previous stage.
+Combinatorial optimization techniques (e.g., SAT or pseudo-Boolean optimization) can next be used to find rectilinear approximations of the modules on a virtual grid.
+A final step may use again non-linear optimization to enforce legal locations and shapes such that module overlaps are eliminated.

+`FRAME` is designed in a modular way such that new stages can be inserted in the pipeline.
+These new stages can help smoothing the jumps between different levels of abstractions and enabling the interaction with the architect through the definition of physical constraints on the final floorplan.